mivehk/Oligonucleotide_Aligner/README.md

 This tool will provide two different C++ builts to compare oligonucleotides sequence alignment with scoring system.
 One envision will allow you to enter the sequence on the prompt & other accept sequence files (w/wo) headers which will be trimmed to shorter sequence length.</br>

-We also provided a python suites to translate the oligonucleotide sequence reader for python intrepeter.</br>
+We also provided a Python suite to translate the oligonucleotide sequence reader for python intrepeter.</br>

 ```
 Top Sequence is called seq1 and Bottom sequence is seq2